harshjoshi23/trading-data-analyzer/README.md

   - Indicates relatively stable returns with occasional extreme movements.
   - Plot: See `Distribution of Daily Returns for 01.Bank` in the notebook (Cell 14).

-## Forecasting Pipeline
+## Forecasting Pipelines

+### Baseline Pipeline (`pipeline.py`)
-The forecasting pipeline is implemented in `pipeline.py`, focusing on predicting the stationary closing prices using an LSTM model.
+The baseline forecasting pipeline is implemented in `pipeline.py`, focusing on predicting the stationary closing prices using an LSTM model.
 The script performs the following steps:

 1. **Data Loading and Preprocessing**:
    - Loads the dataset and selects data for '01.Bank'.